 This team consists of:

-District Golf – Iain Martin(St Ives) has organised this great event and looking forward to a great 2016 District Golf Competition
+District Golf – Iain Martin(RC St Ives) has organised this great event and looking forward to a great 2016 District Golf Competition

-District Minor Sports – PDG Chris Chew(South Holland) organises this fun event usually centred around a pub.
-Sometimes it gets very competitive but Chris’s decision is final.
+District Minor Sports – Les Aldridge (RC Ashby Hastings) organises this fun event usually centred around a pub.
+Sometimes it gets very competitive but Les’s decision is final.

-District Quiz – Charles Stevens (Wreake Valley) and Graham Packwood ( Wreake Valley) organise this highly successful competition where all members not just the Egg Heads have a great night.
+District Quiz – Charles Stevens (RC Wreake Valley) and Graham Packwood ( RC Wreake Valley) organise this highly successful competition where all members not just the Egg Heads have a great night.

 Approximately two thirds of the Clubs in the District participate in these events.
 As each of the competitions are a chance to meet and share success stories and have fun and fellowship, this initiative during then forthcoming year is to encourage the remaining Clubs to participate.